Updated in 2025-02

 symbol table (

-symbols shouldn't be bound to definitions within the shared object, even if they would otherwise be due to-Bsymbolic
+STV_DEFAULTsymbols shouldn't be bound to definitions within the shared object, even if they would otherwise be due to-Bsymbolic,-Bsymbolic-functions, or--dynamic-list

 For the shared object case, I usually call the operation "make a symbol preemptible".